kyma-project/serverless/docs/serverless-CR.md

 ## Sample custom resource

-The following Serverless custom resource (CR) shows configration of Serverless with the external registry and two user URLs for Publisher Proxy and Trace Collector.
+The following Serverless custom resource (CR) shows configuration of Serverless with the external registry and two user URLs for Publisher Proxy and Trace Collector.

    ```yaml
    apiVersion: operator.kyma-project.io/v1alpha1